imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 For Ewasm, multiple OPCODEs were excluded at first iteration.
 This includes instructions which were either 64-bit, control-flow, memory access, global variable, all requiring more laborious program generation methods.

-The source code for preliminary program generation employed can be seen **TODO reference**.
+The source code for preliminary program generation employed can be seen in the [`src/program_generation` dir](https://github.com/imapp-pl/gas-cost-estimator/tree/master/src/program_generator).

 #### Preliminary instrumentation and measurement